-Dan Kosub is a prolific singer/songwriter who has been a tenacious presence in the Canadian Music Scene for the better part of a decade.
+Dan Kosub is a prolific singer/songwriter who has been a tenacious presence in the Canadian music scene for over a decade.

 Kosub is a roots singer/songwriter at heart who has been compared to every road-dog troubadour from Cat Stevens, to Jason Aldean, to John Mayer.

 In early 2015, Kosub released his third record Blood Honey Moon, produced by Winston Hauschild (Hannah Georgas, Hey!
-Ocean, Wanting) a three-song EP that delves both deeper into his love of pop, roots, and politics.
-The record’s leading single is “Reason to Go”, a catchy acoustic driven singalong, followed by a moving tribute to the late Jack Layton entitled “Jack” , and a trip-hop inspired look at dystopian Toronto entitled “After the Wave”.
+Ocean, Wanting) a three-song EP that delves deeper into his love of pop, roots, and politics.
+The record’s leading single is “Reason to Go”, a catchy acoustic driven downbeat groove, followed by a moving political balled entitled “Infantries of Love, and a trip-hop inspired look at dystopian city-life entitled “After the Wave”.

 In 2017, Kosub invested in a studio and released his first self-produced record, taking his music in a country-fried direction, with the lead single “Rocks & Gravel” inspired by the touring on the baron Canadian prairie backroads in July.